 Karl has handled the following matters:

-Assisting asset managers with their response to the COVID-19 crisis, including reviews of liquidity strategies, business continuity and structuring for strategic investment opportunities.
+Assisting asset managers with their response to crisis, including market shocks and the COVID-19 pandemic; including reviews of liquidity strategies, business continuity and structuring for strategic investment opportunities.

 Acting as global and US counsel to various US, Asian and European private fund launches, including strategic advice relating to seed arrangements and manager compensation.